 Letting Go of my to be His laborer

-Today, in the grocery store my cart filled with Mama Rosa’s cheese pizzas for my littlest guy.
+Today, in the grocery store with my cart filled with Mama Rosa’s cheese pizzas for my littlest guy, I hummed, focused on feeding the my’s in my life.
 Shrieking noises wafted over the aisles.
 My cart and I continued on.
 High-pitched squeals moved closer, not happy squeals – out-of-control squeals.
 Chicken to make soup for my biggest teen.
 Futile mother shouts encroached.
-Salsa for my Joyful one, mechanical pencils for my fire and power son.
+Salsa for my Joyful one, mechanical pencils for my fire-and-power son.
 Running feet closed in, noise moving passionately invading my reverie.
 Pelegrino for my thirst.

 Racing down the aisle, weaving between customers, he stopped in front of my cart.
 Grabbing hold, he stepped to stand on the end, just like my boys did when they were little, wanting to ride.
 But he was not my boy.